Showing posts with label nethermost pike. Show all posts

 Catstye Cam and Swirral Edge from the Hole-in-the-wall

-Anticipating the usual traffic on Striding Edge I had left at first light and thankfully reaped the benefits by having the whole glorious arête to myself.
+Anticipating the usual traffic on Striding Edge I had left at first light and thankfully reaped the benefits, by having the whole glorious arête to myself.

 Red Tarn